FalseNegativeLab/mlscorecheck/README.rst

 In a nutshell
 =============

 One comes across some performance scores of binary classification reported for a dataset and finds them suspicious (typo, unorthodox evaluation methodology, etc.).
-With the tools implemented in the ``mlscorecheck`` package one can test if the scores with the presumed way of calculation are inconsistent with each other.
-The inconsistencies identified are **not statistical** but numerical, they hold with certainty.
+With the tools implemented in the ``mlscorecheck`` package one can test if the scores are consistent with each other and the assumptions on the experimental setup.

+The consistency tests are numerical and **not** statistical: if inconsistencies are identified, it means that either the assumptions on the evaluation protocol or the reported scores are incorrect.

 Latest news
 ===========